AlternateKeyboard/ASERT/README.md

 If you’re NOT heavily ingrained in qwerty, you can consider a more optimized layout.

-If you can take the time to learn, consider a more optimized layout.
+If you can take the time to learn, you can consider a more optimized layout.

 ### Who is this for again?